Cadasta/cadasta-docs/en/06-geoodkcollect.md

     ![](/assets/geo-odk-1-configure-settings.png)

 3. On this screen, enter the Platform URL, along with your Cadasta Platform username and password.
+The URL you need is the same one you used when you signed up for your Cadasta account.
     * https://platform.cadasta.org/collect \(if for active projects\); or
     * https://demo.cadasta.org/collect  \(if for testing\)